These Are the Greatest Insults in History

 “All morons hate it when you call them a moron.”

 Author J.D.
 Salinger, from his novel Catcher in the Rye.
-And for more literary-inspired trivia, here are the best literature-inspired baby names.

 “My dear, you are ugly, but tomorrow I shall be sober and you will still be ugly.”

 British Prime Minister Winston Churchill, to Lady Astor, the first female Member of Parliament, when she called him “disgustingly drunk.”
+And for more great zingers from the halls of power, here are The 25 All-Time Greatest One-Liners by Politicians.

 “Bill Clinton is a man who thinks international affairs means dating a girl from out of town.”

 Author Tom Clancy on the 42nd President of the United States.
-And for more fun with quotes, see these 32 Ways to Change His Behavior with Movie Quotes.

 “There’s one area where Donald’s experience could be invaluable, and that’s closing Guantánamo.
 Because Trump knows a thing or two about running waterfront properties into the ground.”